jordanebelanger/Parsingfailure/README.md

 let ikigaJSON = try IkigaJSONDecoder().decode(JSON.self, from: data) print("Ikiga decoded ok")
 ```

-As the comments describe, the Foundation JSONDecoder can handle the JSON above when decoding it as a skelpo/JSON value but the others do not, seems to be related to `UnkeyedDecodingContainer`.
+As described by the comments in the code, the Foundation JSONDecoder can handle the JSON above when decoding it as a skelpo/JSON value but the others do not, seems to be related to `UnkeyedDecodingContainer`.